-Are you keen to create an urban wildlife garden?
+Are you keen to create an urban wildlife garden at home?
 If you’re living in a town or city centre, even a tiny backyard can be transformed into a haven for wildlife.

 You might think that if you live in a town centre there’s no point trying to attract wildlife to your tiny garden, but you couldn’t be more wrong!
-Local wildlife will be grateful to find a green oasis and will very happily move, whether on a temporary or permanent basis.
-Here are some practical tips to help you create an urban wildlife garden.
+Local wildlife will be grateful to find a green oasis in an urban landscape and will very happily move, whether on a temporary or permanent basis.
+Although there are often dedicated nature reserves and green spaces in urban areas, finding domestic gardens that cater for their needs are still a welcome prospect to small wildlife.
+There are plenty of easy ways in which you can adapt your front gardens or backyard to be more wildlife friendly and, as urban wildlife gardeners typically discover, you’ll gain benefits from them too.

 Urban wildlife garden tip 1: Plant as many plants as possible

 This one might sound obvious, but it’s the most important.
 All wildlife likes cover, and if your garden is mostly paving stones and gravel they’ll feel too exposed.
-That doesn’t mean that you have to dig up all your hard surfaces and put a lawn in though – just maxmise what you have.
-Grow climbers such as clematis and jasmine up any fences.
+That doesn’t mean that you have to dig up all your hard surfaces and put a lawn in though – just maximise what you have.
+Grow climbers such as clematis and jasmine up any fences you have – they’ll add a colourful focal point and scent to your garden, as well as appealing to wildlife.

 If you do have any flowerbeds around the edges, then cram these full of plants.
 You can plant taller perennial shrubs such as buddleias and spiraea japonica at the back – just make sure you check how tall/wide they’re going to grow first!
-At the front, add bright, insect-friendly annuals such as cosmos, sweet williams and snapdragons.
-Depending on how much space you have, you could also let a corner of the bed go wild for a varied habitat.
+At the front, add bright, insect-friendly annual plants such as cosmos, sweet williams and snapdragons.
+Depending on how much space you have, you could also let a corner of the bed go wild or fill it with wild flowers for a varied habitat.

 All creatures need to drink, and in the summer local wildlife may be hard-pressed to find water.
 Adding a water source in your garden can be really helpful for them.
 Moving water such as a small fountain is ideal and will keep fresher for longer, but otherwise install a bird bath or just a large, shallow bowl of water such as an old baking tray.

-If you have room, you could also consider adding a small garden pond – the wildlife would love it!
+If you have room, you could also consider adding a small garden pond with a few water plants – the wildlife would love it!

 Urban wildlife garden tip 3: Add a food source